storyful/storyful-mrss-doc/README.md

 *   link back to the story on Storyful.com.
 *   guid of the MRSS item.
 *   author is the owner of the video in the story.
+*   storyful:clearance is the title and description as entered by the author for the clearance status of the story.
+*   storyful:guidance is the title and description as entered by the author for the guidance advice for the story.
 *   media:content with url to the video file and the lang (typically en) of the video file.
 *   media:thumbnail with the url of a key frame from the video.
 *   media:keywords as written by Storyful staff.